How CarbonTiers happened

 Sustainability teams

-Mid-size companies that don't want Watershed prices for a first inventory
+Mid-size companies that don't want enterprise prices for a first inventory